SKILLET VEGETABLE SHEPHERD’S PIE

 Vegetarian Shepherd’s Pie – A wonderful whole food, plant-based version of shepherd’s pie made in a skillet with lots of vegetables and kidney beans.
 It’s a hearty and comforting meal that always hits the spot!

-This is not typically the type of meal I eat, but when I’m craving something savory with that old homestyle feel, this healthy, veggie filled vegetarian shepherd’s pie is perfect!
+When craving something savory with that old homestyle feel, this healthy, veggie-filled vegetarian shepherd’s pie always hits the spot!

-This recipe is fairly quick and easy, and on the table in about 45 minutes.
-Now I’m looking forward to the leftovers which I imagine will be even better!
+This recipe for vegetable shepherd’s pie is fairly quick and easy to make.
+It can be on the table in about 45 minutes and the leftovers are even better!

-For this vegetable shepherd’s pie, I added more veggies than are really needed, but they all go together and really make it hearty with lots of color and textures.
+For this vegetable shepherd’s pie, I added a lot more veggies than are really needed, but they all go together well and help make it a hearty meal with lots of color and textures.

-Feel free to change up the vegetables to suit your taste, adding or subtracting as you like.
+Feel free to change any vegetables to suit your taste, adding or subtracting as you like.
 For instance, omit the asparagus and/or green beans and add more mushrooms.
 You almost can’t go wrong!

 Here is everything I used:

-- vegan butter – my favorite it Miyoko’s or sub with olive oil
+• Vegan butter – my favorite is Miyoko’s or sub with olive oil

 How To Make Vegetarian Shepherd’s Pie

-- Make the mashed potatoes using the directions in the recipe card or make these easy Instant Pot Mashed Potatoes.
+• You can make the mashed potatoes using the directions in the recipe card, or make these easy Instant Pot Mashed Potatoes.

-- Add garlic, carrots, celery and mushrooms, sauté for 4 more minutes.
+• Add garlic, carrots, celery, and mushrooms, and sauté for 4 more minutes.

-- Add the tamari and flour, mix well until flour is incorporated and no white streaks of flour are left.
+• Add the tamari and flour and mix well until flour is incorporated and no white streaks of flour are left.

-- Once vegetables are done, top with the potatoes.
+• Once the vegetables are done, top with the potatoes.
 Either set the skillet under the broiler to brown the potatoes (shown below) or eat as is.

 However you like, serve warm and enjoy this homestyle meal!